-Bechtel provided engineering, procurement, and construction services for the expansion of the world’s largest open-pit copper mine, Minera Escondida.
-We completed the billion-dollar job in 2002.
-Our scope of work included building a new copper concentrator, upgrading crushing and material-handling systems, and constructing a 6.2-mile (10-kilometer) long conveyer system.
+Bechtel provided engineering, procurement, and construction services for the expansion of the world’s largest copper mine, Minera Escondida, completing the billion-dollar job in 2002.
+Our scope of work included building a new concentrator, upgrading crushing and material-handling systems, and constructing a 6.2-mile (10-kilometer) long conveyor system.

-The project was a joint venture of Bechtel and Sigdo Koppers (now known as Ingeniería y Construcción Sigdo Koppers), the same team that successfully completed the Phase 3.5 expansion of the mine in 1998.
+The project was executed by a joint venture between Bechtel and Sigdo Koppers (now known as Ingeniería y Construcción Sigdo Koppers), the same team that successfully completed the mine’s Phase 3.5 expansion in 1998.

 Meeting high expectations

-The Escondida Phase IV expansion presented a number of unprecedented challenges.
-Among them: a fast-track construction schedule that called for completion in 22 months rather than the 24 months typically required for such a project.
-In addition, the Bechtel team successfully:
+The project team achieved a fast-track construction schedule that called for completion in 22 months, rather than 24 months.
+In addition, Bechtel successfully:

 - Hired and trained 10,000 employees

 - Coordinated the project schedule with an ongoing mining operation that runs nonstop every day of the year

-- Applied design automation technology never before employed in South America
+- Innovated by applying new automation technology employed in South America for the first time

 Economic mainstay for Chile

-Located nearly 2 miles (3 kilometers) above sea level in the arid Atacama Desert of northern Chile, Minera Escondida is the world's largest copper mine.
-Since its first shipment in 1990, the mine has played a vital role in the Chilean economy since its first shipment in 1990.
+Located in the arid Atacama Desert, Minera Escondida has played a vital role in the Chilean economy since its first shipment in 1990.
 Escondida accounts for:

 - Nearly 10 percent of Chile’s exports